datacarpentry/sql-ecology-lesson/02-sql-aggregation.md

 > 2. Average weight of each species in each year.
 Can you modify the above queries combining them into one?

+## The `HAVING` keyword

+In the previous lesson, we have seen the keywords `WHERE`, allowing to filter the results according to some criteria.
+SQL offers a mechanism to filter the results based on aggregate functions, through the `HAVING` keyword.

+For example, we can adapt the last request we wrote to only return information about species with a count higher than 10:

+    SELECT species_id, COUNT(*)
+    FROM surveys
+    GROUP BY species_id
+    HAVING COUNT(surveys.species_id) > 10

+The `HAVING` keyword works exactly like the `WHERE` keyword, but uses aggregate functions instead of database fields.

 ## Ordering aggregated results.

 We can order the results of our aggregation by a specific column, including